Cycles and Intractability in a Large Class of Aggregation Rules: The -Kemeny Rule

-\begin{definition} The \emph{$(j,k)$-Kemeny rule} takes, as input, a profile $\Pi$ of $j$-chotomous weak orders on a finite set $V$ of alternatives, and outputs the $k$-chotomous weak order(s)\footnote { Ties are possible.
+\begin{definition} The \emph{$(j,k)$-Kemeny rule} takes, as input, a profile $\Pi$ of $j$-chotomous weak orders on a finite set of alternatives, and outputs the $k$-chotomous weak order(s)\footnote { Ties are possible.
 When the number of ties is large, there may be an exponential blow-up in the number of orders in the output.
-However for rules (1)-(5) of Proposition \ref{SocialChoiceApps} the output can be described in a compact language that describes a class of tied orders in terms of ties among individual alternatives. } on $V$ corresponding to the solution(s) of max-$k$OP for $\overrightarrow{\mathcal{H} _\Pi}$, $\overrightarrow{w}_\Pi$.
-The $(j,|V|)$-, $(|V|, k)$- and $(|V|,|V|)$-Kemeny rules are defined similarly, with linear ordered ballots when $|V|$ appears in the $j$ position, and linearly ordered outputs when $|V|$ appears in the $k$ position.
-A $2^\star$ in either position refers to {\bf univalent} dichotomous weak orders -- equivalently, ordered $2$-partitions $\{ T > B\}$ for which $T = \{x\}$ is a singleton.
+However for the first 7 rules listed in Table 2, the output can be described in a compact language that describes a class of tied orders in terms of ties among individual alternatives. } on the alternatives corresponding to the solution(s) of \emph{max $k$-OP} for $\overrightarrow{\mathcal{H} _\Pi}$.
+The $(j,\mathcal{L})$-, $(\mathcal{L}, k)$- and $(\mathcal{L},\mathcal{L})$-Kemeny rules are defined similarly, with linear ordered ballots when $\mathcal{L}$ appears in the $j$ position, and linearly ordered outputs when $\mathcal{L}$ appears in the $k$ position.\footnote{ Allowing $\mathcal{L}$ as a value is useful, but represents an abuse of notation, as $j$ or $k$ then no longer serve as parameters that take only fixed numerical values. } A $2_r$ in either position refers to {\emph r-valent} dichotomous weak orders, corresponding to ordered $2$-partitions $\{ T > B\}$ for which $|T| = r$.

 \end{definition}